-Casinos in the US aren't very strict when it comes to dress codes.
+Most of the brick-and-mortar casinos aren't very strict when it comes to dress codes.

 Some establishments may not have any dress code at all.
 Others may ask you to go and change into something more appropriate, if you try to enter in flip flops, shorts and a t-shirt.
 In some, the staff only starts to enforce the dress code around dinner time.

 If you want to make sure your attire doesn't draw unwanted attention, smart casual goes a long way.
 For gents, this means:

 For ladies, the rules are more flexible.
 However, you never go wrong with a little black dress.

 In Chinese culture, the number 4 is bad luck.
 That's why many mini baccarat tables lack the seat number 4.
 Full baccarat tables may also be missing 13 and 14.
 Number 8 is lucky and that seat is usually busy.

 Avoid entering a table when the cards are dealt.
 You can quietly take your seat, but don't start exchanging chips or placing bets in the middle of the game.
 Wait for the round to finish.

 Once you enter the table, say hello to everyone and introduce yourself.
 Be nice, talk to people and have a good time.